fabiocosta0305/fate-srd-content/docs/markdown/war-of-ashes.md

 [/table]

-<br> Larger targets require much more time, the efforts of several priests, and luck.
+Larger targets require much more time, the efforts of several priests, and luck.

 Some rituals have a subject, such as a ritual that makes your lord mad at his daughter.
 The absence of that subject similarly impacts the difficulty: +0 if present, +3 if you only have a name, as above.
 The one qualifier is that if the subject can be made to accept some token of the ritual—a potion, a trinket—then they are effectively "present."
 Such tokens must be used within a short time, typically three days.